actions/importer-labs/jenkins/6-migrate.md

 ### Next lab

-This concludes all labs for migrating Jenkins pipelines to Actions with Valet!
+This concludes all labs for migrating Jenkins pipelines to Actions with GitHub Actions Importer!